Combe, Dulverton: John Sydenham

 John Sydenham (born 1590), eldest son and heir, who married Margery Poulet, daughter of Sir Anthony Poulett (1562–1600) (alias Paulet), of Hinton St George, Somerset, Governor of Jersey, and Captain of the Guard to Queen Elizabeth.
 Her brother was John Poulett, 1st Baron Poulett (1585–1649).
 In 1627 he paid feudal relief to George Luttrell (died 1629), feudal baron of Dunster for the manor of Bathealton held from the Barony of Dunster for a sixth of a knight's fee.
 In 1638 John Sydenham of Combe raised £2,000 for his son and daughters by way of mortgage on his manors including Combe and nearby Brushford and East Anstey.
 He died without male children, leaving only four daughters, whilst Combe passed to his younger brother Humphry, apparently under tail-male.

 Rev. Humphrey Sydenham (1591–1650)

 Rev. Humphry Sydenham (1591–1650), "Silver-Tongue Sydenham", Rector of Puckington and Oldcombe, Somerset, heir to his elder brother John Sydenham, who died without male children.
 In 1613 he became a Fellow of the newly founded Wadham College, Oxford, founded posthumously by his fellow Somerset resident Nicholas Wadham (1531–1609) and his wife.
 He was the first to graduate as Master of Arts from that foundation on 3 December 1613.
-He married Mary Cox, daughter of William Cox of Crookhern, Somerset.
+He married Mary Cox, daughter of William Cox of Crewkerne, Somerset.